 Our chicken coop is at the back of our lush yard, just nestled under the towering cherry and oak trees.
 Its southern exposure picks up the first rays of the sun, and the canopy above keeps it shady during the mid-day heat.
-The coop is surrounded by elderberry plants and black raspberries, dogwood trees, beautiful feathery ferns… and gnats.
-Lots and lots of gnats.
+The coop is surrounded by elderberry plants and black raspberries, dogwood trees, beautiful feathery ferns… and biting flies.
+Lots and lots of biting flies.
 Blood sucking parasites that aren’t afraid to dive bomb you in the eye or explore your left nostril.

 Oh, and they love chicken blood too.

-This year the gnats have been horrendous.
-Technically I believe they are called biting midges, biting flies and no-see-ums.
-But we always call them gnats…
+This year the biting flies have been horrendous.
+I believe they are also called biting midges, biting gnats, biting flies and no-see-ums.
+Whatever they are, they’re awful.

-I’ve noticed that although they are having a wonderful time scratching and going about their merry lives, the chickens are twitchy and constantly bringing a foot to their face to itch.
-They have been bombarded with these darn gnats.
+I’ve noticed that although they are having a wonderful time scratching and going about their merry lives, our chickens are twitchy and constantly bringing a foot to their face to itch.
+They have been bombarded with these darn biting flies.

-The gnats do land on their bodies, but don’t appear to do much there.
-It’s the wattles and comb that are like filet mignon to these little biting flies.
-Some species of gnats have even been known to kill chickens by getting lodged in their nostrils and suffocating them or sucking their blood till they die.
+The flies do land on their bodies, but don’t appear to do much there.
+It’s the wattles and comb that are like filet mignon to these little blood suckers.

 Vanilla Gnat Spray for Chickens